bernardpeh/FungioGoogleCalendarBundle/README.md

 # Google Calendar Bundle

+I think google calendar is still buggy at the time of writing. use it at your own discretion.

 This bundle use Google API for list, create, or update events in Google Calendar.

 Please feel free to contribute, to fork, to send merge request and to create ticket.